jwiegley/johnwiegley/drafts/drafts.md

 still accomplish amazing things, whether deaf or disabled or blind, we can't change what we start with after the developmental stage is done.

-# How do I hear back from God?

-I've found the biggest challenge of the mystical journey to be that our belief crafts the world we experience.
-I don't mean that thinking "rock" is what makes you stub your foot, but when you look down and think "rock", that's when it becomes a rock that stubbed you.

-We look at the world, and see so many things, but how many of the things we see are what we told ourselves they would or should be?

-At the heart of all that moves and turns, there is something never changing even as it always changes.
-Through the multitude of experiences we've had in our lives, beneath it all there is one experience, playing itself out over and over again, wondering if we will ever see the stillness for the motion.

-I believe you already heard back from God before I wrote this.
-But it likely wasn't, and never will be, in a form you expect.
-It's remote enough from expectation, in fact, that you might someday despair it will ever come.

-I think God is exactly as close to us as we think He is.
-We're the ones with limits; not Him.

 # Questions about belief

 To offer another perspective: I know the Bahá’í Faith is a religion, and often